Education Policy and Leadership

 Dallas, TX 75275

-Dr. Sondra N. Barringer, Ph.D., is an Assistant Professor of Higher Education in the Department of Education Policy and Leadership at the Annette Caldwell Simmons School of Education and Human Development.
+Dr. Sondra N. Barringer, Ph.D., is an Associate Professor of Higher Education in the Department of Education Policy and Leadership at the Annette Caldwell Simmons School of Education and Human Development.
 Her research agenda focuses on understanding the relationships colleges and universities have with other organizations, groups or individuals and how those relationships shape the governance, structures, finances, institutional policies and behaviors of these institutions.
 For example, her recent work on elite university trustees highlights how these individuals create connections between universities and external organizations and investigates how these boundary spanning individuals, and their connections, impact the behaviors, policies and practices of elite universities.

 Dr. Barringer’s research has been funded by the National Science Foundation, the Association for Institutional Research, the National Center for Education Statistics, and the University of Arizona.
 Her work has also been published in a variety of journals including The Journal of Higher Education, Research Policy, Research in Higher Education, Review of Higher Education, Higher Education Policy, Innovative Higher Education, Scientometrics, and Community College Review.